SimonBiggs/scriptedforms/example/example/detailed.md

 ## Description

-This is an example form for use as a template or demonstrating form creation.
+This is a detailed example demonstrating the usage of scriptedforms.

 This file format is based upon markdown.
 There are however a few extra elements which are explained below.